WebOrigami/docs/content/cli/network.md

 Origami includes an [`Origami.sftp`](/builtins/origami/sftp.html) builtin for representing a connection to a network host via [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) (SSH File Transfer Protocol).
 See that page for setup instructions.

-Origami also has several [extensions](/builtins/extensions.html) that can represent connections to other services; see the extension's README file for instructions.
+Origami also has several [extensions](/builtins/extensions.html) that can represent connections to services like Dropbox, Google Drive, Neocities, and Netlify.
+See the extension's README file for instructions.

 ## Using the network connection in Origami commands